 Brent Bailey was elected to serve his first term as Public Service Commissioner for the Central District of Mississippi beginning in January 2020.

-Commissioner Bailey is a graduate of Carthage He High School. attended East Central Community College before transferring Mississippi State University to earn his degree in Agricultural and Biological Engineering in 1994 while earning a letter and scholarship as a football walk-on.
-He received the MSU College of Sciences Agriculture and Life Alumni Achievement Award for contributions to the economic viability of the state agriculture and forestry sectors.
+Commissioner Bailey is a graduate of Carthage High School.
+He attended East Central Community College before transferring to Mississippi State University to earn his degree in Agricultural and Biological Engineering in 1994 while earning a letter and scholarship as a football walk-on.
+He received the MSU College of Agriculture and Life Sciences Alumni Achievement Award and was inducted into the East Central Community College Athletic Hall of Fame.